SynergyKit/synergykit-sdk-ios/DOCUMENTATION.md

 let batchItem = SBatchItem(id: NSNumber(int: 1), method: .GET, endpoint: "/data/target-collection", body: nil)
 ```
 ### SBatchItemWrapper
-Every batch item need to be wrapped in `SBatchItemWrapper` where you can say what is expected in callback.
+Every batch item needs to be wrapped in `SBatchItemWrapper` where you can say what is expected in callback.
 If no type is set, request returns result as `NSDictionary`.
 Wrapper offers you to handle request response explicitly with handler.
 If handler is not set nothing happens, every request is handled implicitly in batch execution callback.

 | Parameter | Type | Notes | |
 |:-|:-|:-|:-:|